24 July 2024

 3. Increase the availability of training

 Skills are integral to business success and a driver of competitive advantage and growth.
-Over the last two decades, the proportion of high skilled roles (Level 4 and above) in financial services has increased from 50% to 70%.
+Over the last two decades, the proportion of high skilled roles (managerial and professional roles) in financial services has increased from 50% to 70%.
 In the next decade this will increase to 80%.

 Technology promises to remake our economy once again with financial services at the leading edge of every opportunity and challenge.
 AI promises to change not just business models but every organisation; requiring us to also upskill and reskill every role.